MailTape/MailTape-v1/_posts/2022-07-03-Bolis-Pupul.md

 Sarah: **"**Really enjoying this track off of Underground System's latest EP, Into the Fire (2022).
 Desnuda was remixed by Yuksek recently, but nothing beats these easy grooves in the original.**"**

 ## [Charlotte Adigéry & Bolis Pupul](https://charlotteandbolis.com/) - It Hit Me
-Sarah: **"**Could listen to this track ten times and always find something new to enjoy about the production -- the deadpan vocal samples, the **"**
+Sarah: **"**Could listen to this track ten times and always find something new to enjoy about the production -- the deadpan vocal samples, the punchy percussives, the deep hitting bass... such an evolving piece of work.**"**

 ## [Walter Astral](https://morsels.website/) - L'eau
 Sarah: **"**The latest release from Walter Astral.
 Love the traditional sitar, rock guitar, and synth layering, all these work in surprising harmony together.
 An interesting listen that builds upon itself, a vibrant finish to this playlist :)**"**